ethan-young/seccyd-wj-subtests/preregistration/README.md

 </div>

-We will use a mixed effects linear regression to test Hypotheses 1 & 2 using the `lmer`.
+We will use a mixed effects linear regression to test Hypotheses 1 & 2 using the `lmer` package.
 To do so, we proceed in three steps:

 1. We will standardize (z-score) our independent variables.
 This centers the IV at 0 and scales them with standard deviation = 1.